roytang/blog/content/post/2024/02/weeknotes-02-11/index.md

   url: https://indieweb.social/users/roytang/statuses/111911073792678445
 tags:
 - weeknotes
-title: 'Weeknotes 2024-02-011: Gong XI Fa Cai'
+title: 'Weeknotes 2024-02-11: Gong XI Fa Cai'
 ---

 It feels like when I was a kid "Kung Hei Fat Choi" was the more common Chinese New Year greeting around here, but these days I more commonly see commercial establishments post "Gong Xi Fa Cai" instead.
 I guess modern Chinese communities are more inclined towards Mandarin these days?

 ### The World

-Huh, apparently [nitter is dead](https://github.com/zedeus/nitter/issues/1155).
+Huh, apparently [Nitter is dead](https://github.com/zedeus/nitter/issues/1155).
 Too bad.

 ### My Week